 Professional furniture restorers and hobbyists alike all have one thing in common: the desire to pluck a piece of furniture off the side of the road and restore it to its former glory.
-What's not to like?
+What's not to like about refurbishing furniture?
 You're saving something from a landfill and breathing new life into a forgotten item.
 The former owner only saw a table with broken legs and a surface marred by water rings.
-As a furniture restorer, you see possibility.
+As a furniture repair fanatic, you see possibility.

-Furniture restoration involves tackling any aspect of work that's required to get an old dresser or chair as close to the original condition as possible.
-Often, it's more than just a facelift -- it's making the item usable again and possibly even adding value.
+Refinishing furniture involves tackling any aspect of work that's required to get an old dresser or chair as close to the original condition as possible.
+Often, it's more than just a facelift — it's making the furniture piece usable again and possibly even adding value.
 Here are 10 tips that can help you make the old new again.